tamvo22/next-graphql-hasura/README.md

 Now that we have our hook routines for the Codegen API, we can begin updating our data.
 But before we do so, we're going to implement a subscription hook method so that we may leverage both Hasura regular updates and real-time updates.

 We'll be using WebSocket and React-Query to implement our real-time subscription method.
 Thanks to [TkDodo's Blog](https://tkdodo.eu/blog/using-web-sockets-with-react-query) and [MotleyDev](https://github.com/motleydev/react-query-with-graphql-demo) for providing useful resources for getting WebSockets to work with React-Query, which helped save us a lot of time.
 We must provide our session atom together with the accessToken and role to the WebSocket subscription for Hasura authorization in order to successfully establish a subscription connection.
-We'll subscribe to the Todos query, which will provide us updates in real time anytime anything changes.
+We'll subscribe to the Todos query, which will provide us updates in real time anytime data changes.
 The subscribed data and status will be return to our useTodos() hook function.

 [useSubscription](src/_utils/hasura/generated/useSubscription.ts)